EndBug/game-tracker/README.md

 You can get an invite for the support server through the `support` command.
 For a more developer-friendly report, please use the Issues section of this repository: [link](https://github.com/EndBug/game-tracker/issues)

-### How can I contribute to the bot?

-The first thing you can do to contribute is reporting the bugs you find.
-If you're a developer, you can also try fixing them/enhancing the bot by yourself: for that, please see the ["How to contribute"](.github/CONTRIBUTING.md) section.

 ## Contributors